says 'online community for Autistic young people'

 GROVE aspires to be a safe community for Autistic young people to connect through shared interests & experiences.

-We support young people’s personal growth by fostering a positive & authentic identity through neuro-affirming mentoring, social & interest-based groups & ‘Autistic Identity’ programmes.
+We support young people’s personal growth by fostering a positive & authentic identity through neuro-affirming mentoring, groups & our ‘BEING ME: Knowing Myself, Valuing Myself, Being Myself’ programme.

 GROVE’S NEURO-AFFIRMING FOUNDATIONS